userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 By default, when you make a change to *snapcraft.yaml*, Snapcraft only builds the parts that have changed.
 Cleaning a build, however, forces your snap to be rebuilt in a clean environment and will take longer.

-### Improving our snap
+### Improving the snap

 You might notice a few peculiarities when testing our snap, for example:
-- sounds might not play properly (or at all)
+- error sounds might not play properly (or at all)
 - the application might use a different set of cursors to the rest of your applications

 Let's try to improve the user experience by addressing them:

-[details=Audio support]
+[details=Error sounds]
-KCalc will attempt to play a sound when an error occurs (for example, if a user tries to insert multiple decimal places in a number).
+KCalc attempts to play a sound when an error occurs (for example, if a user tries to add multiple decimal places to a number).
 However, our version of KCalc isn't able to play these sounds.

-To start with, we need to update *snapcraft.yaml* to grant our snap access to the `audio-playback` interface, as the `kde-neon` extension doesn't do this for us.
-We just need to add a `plugs` entry with the value `audio-playback` to the `kcalc-example` app definition.
+To start with, we need to update *snapcraft.yaml* to grant our snap access to the `audio-playback` interface, as this isn't one of the interfaces covered by the `kde-neon` extension.
+To do this, we just need to add a `plugs` entry with the value `audio-playback` to the `kcalc-example` app definition.
 The result looks like this:

 ```yaml
 apps: